The following eligibility criteria will continue to be required to receive HoMEUW funding:

 - Execute the objectives and program performance measures outlined in the submitted FY 23-25 Strategic Investment Grant application;

-- Participate in UWEM lead workshops, work groups and annual retreats for funded partner agencies;
+- Participate in HoMEUW lead workshops, work groups and annual retreats for funded partner agencies;

 - Accept grant funds through EFT;

-- Comply with all UWEM requirements for reporting program performance measures, progress, and related indicators of success; Six Month and End of Year Reports are due annually in August and January;
+- Comply with all HoMEUW requirements for reporting program performance measures, progress, and related indicators of success; Six Month and End of Year Reports are due annually in July and January;

 - A partner agency that does not submit mandatory information by the submission date will have its funds automatically withheld beginning with the first payment following the deadline of each mandatory item;